Learning a second language means more than only memorising words. It could change your whole life.

 The study of language and language learning has been closely linked to the term identity, which has become one of the main positions in linguistic anthropology.

 Linguistic mainstreams argue that people’s identity is mainly determined by the language they speak.
 However, what happens when somebody decides to acquire a second language or even a third one?
 How will they relate to this new culture, ideologies and costumes?
 How is someone’s ethnic identity framed through language practices?
+However when you’re looking forward to your child learn other languages like Chinese language, then you can check out this primary school Chinese tuition here for more info!

 There are also theorists who claim that the relation between people and the world can determine if their identity will change or not in time, depending on the changing social and economic relations.